mgmodell/CoLab/README.md

 * Back in Ubuntu:
     * `git clone git@bitbucket.org:_performance/colab.git`
     * `cd colab`
+    * __NOTE:__ The following installer will change your shell to zsh.
+If you are already a *NIX user, you probably know this is the current trend in the industry, but that it is a significant difference from other shells.
+Also, I recommend installing [Oh my zsh](http://ohmyz.sh/) as it will provide lots of nice little shortcuts and enhancements.
+Feel free to ask me about this if you're interested.
     * `/bin/sh setup` [enter your password when it is requested]